MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 #### Using the cube argument and plotting results

-If you are using categorical data in your regression, you can use the cube argument.
-If cube is set to TRUE and the first term of the regression is categorical (a factor or an interaction of factors), the regression is done using a partitioned inverse, which may be faster and use less memory than standard regression computation.
-Averages/counts of the category “bins” can be computed in addition to standard regression results.
+If you are using categorical data in your regression, you can use the *cube* argument.
+If *cube* is set to TRUE and the first term of the regression is categorical (a factor or an interaction of factors), the regression is done using a partitioned inverse, which may be faster and use less memory than standard regression computation.
+Averages/counts of the category "bins" can be computed in addition to standard regression results.
 The intercept will also be automatically dropped, so that each category level will have an estimated coefficient (unlike the previous example).
-If cube is set to TRUE and the first term is not categorical, you get an error message.
+If *cube* is set to TRUE and the first term is not categorical, you get an error message.

 Re-estimate the linear model, this time setting cube to TRUE.
 Then print a summary of the results: